DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 - Table directory.
 - Directory of the DirectOutput.dll.

-If no global configuration file can be found, the framework tries to configure itself by detecting LedWiz units and searching ledcontrol.ini file in the table directory, the config directory of the DirectOutput framework or the dll directory of the framework (see section on auto configuration above).
+If no global configuration file can be found, the framework tries to configure itself by detecting LedWiz units and searching directoutputconfig.ini file in the table directory, the config directory of the DirectOutput framework or the dll directory of the framework (see section on auto configuration above).
 In this mode, the framework behaves like the vbscript solution.

 To create your own global configuration, you can either use the built in global configuration editor or write a XML-file with the necessary information yourself.